Many companies, especially small businesses or startups, start off with an information security program that relies on

 To get the ball rolling on your securing your business, you should first run some tests.
 Risk assessments and vulnerability scans can help determine where the organization is most exposed.

 Mac and Windows PCs and laptops have security tools built into them.
 They are often not automatically turned on but the process of turning them on isn’t difficult.
 Also, CRM software like Salesforce or Hubspot have security tools that are free to use.

 There are so many free tools at the tips of your fingers.
 A quick search will lead you to antivirus programs or VPNs.
-But first, get an understanding of what kind of data the organization will be storing, This will help you to determine which tools you need.
+But first, you want to get an understanding of what kind of data the organization will be storing.
+This will help you to determine which tools you need.
 While the free tools may not be as strong as the paid versions, they are better than having no security at all.

 We’ve talked in the past about how employees can be the weakest link when it comes to security.
 A large percentage of breaches happen because people are easily deceived by phishing attacks.
 There are plenty of resources out there (YouTube) that can be helpful you raise your team’s awareness of phishing and social engineering.
 It’s much better to find a free cybersecurity awareness training program than to do nothing.

 Security policies will be helpful in guiding your team through the organization’s guidelines.
 But if there are no policies in place right now, you can start with a simple set (for free!)
 As your company grows over time, the policies will be able to be expanded upon.

 Having a team that cares about information security is easier to do when management is actively displaying that they are about it as well.
 If the CEO is not following through on policies then the rest of the team is going to slack off as well.
 Leaders must prove to their team that this is a serious issue.